Diffusion-Based sRGB Real Noise Generation via Prompt-Driven Noise Representation Learning: Experiments

-To further assess denoising performance in real-world scenarios, we train DnCNN with our synthetic dataset and then evaluate them on five additional benchmarks: PolyU, Nam, SIDD validation, and SIDD+.
+\textbf{Robustness on Various Real-World Datasets.} To further assess denoising performance in real-world scenarios, we train DnCNN with our SIDD synthetic dataset and then evaluate it on four additional benchmarks: PolyU, Nam, SIDD validation, and SIDD+.
 These datasets cover a broad range of noise characteristics. \ttabref{table:denoising_qual_other_dataset_dncnn} compares our results with three baselines: NeCA-W and NAFlow, which are trained on synthetic noise, and \textit{Real}, which uses the ground-truth noisy-clean pairs from the SIDD training set.
 We also report results from mixed training sets that combine equal amounts of real and synthetic data to further enhance performance and improve the practical applicability of synthetic data generation.

 Denoising networks trained with our synthetic dataset achieve the best average performance in both the pure synthetic setting (100\%) and the mixed setting (50\%).
 In the pure setting, it matches or surpasses \textit{Real} on the smartphone-based SIDD and SIDD+ benchmarks and shows gains on the DSLR-based PolyU, and Nam datasets.
 These improvements are likely due to the larger scale and diversity of our generated noise, which helps prevent overfitting to a single domain.